Design for Life Permit & Inspection Process

 Live longer in the home you love!
 Montgomery County has a property tax credit program to help pay for making your home more universally accessible.

-Design for Life Property Tax Credit Program is for all ages and stages of life.
+The Design for Life Property Tax Credit Program is for all ages and stages of life.
 Whether you are a first-time homebuyer, young family, active adult or person living with a temporary or permanent impairment, these additional design elements will enhance your home — and at the same time, meet your needs and your visitors’ needs.
-These design elements include a no-step entrance, 32” doorways, maneuverable kitchens, accessible bathrooms, properly-installed grab bars, and elevators.
+These design elements include a no-step entrance, 32” doorways, chair lift device, relocation of switches, doorbells, thermostats, and breaker boxes, closet renovations for accessibility, alternative sensory alarm, maneuverable kitchens, accessible bathrooms, properly-installed grab bars, and elevators.

 Listen to the podcast: